SAFETY

 Q. Do we have a guide?

 A. No, guides are not needed.
-The river does not fork, and take out points are marked by a non-movable object, such as a bridge.
+The river does not fork, and take out points are marked by a non-movable object, such as a bridge, which is visible even on a foggy morning.
+Call us to reserve during your favorite time of day.

 Q. What should we bring?